-The best way to understand single-head heat pump systems is, one outdoor unit, one indoor unit.
+The best way to understand a single-head heat pump system is one outdoor unit, one indoor unit.
 How this breaks down is that each outdoor pump controls one area of heating on the inside of your home.
 Surprisingly, a single-head heat pump system is more efficient than a multi-zone system because there are no variables.
 How you handle the controls of one outdoor system is how the air is going to be processed in that one room on the inside.

 How Does a Multi-Head Heat Pump Differ?